lou024/Nor-Logic-Converter/README.md

 # Nor-Logic-Converter
-Function, evalexp, takes any AND, OR, and NOT expressions to NOR expressions.
-Input format: the expression as a list, and takes a map with values and keys.
+Function, evalexp, takes any AND, OR, and NOT expressions to NOR expressions.\n Input format: the expression as a list, and takes a map with values and keys.

 Sample Input: